newmarcel/KeepingYouAwake/README.md

 *KeepingYouAwake* is inspired by *[Caffeine](http://lightheadsw.com/caffeine/)* from *Lighthead Software*.
 I used it for many years, but sadly it hasn't been updated in a while.
 Eventually in 2014 I decided to build a replacement for myself that was optimized for macOS Yosemite and used the [`caffeinate`](https://web.archive.org/web/20140604153141/https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/caffeinate.8.html) command line tool under the hood.

-## Still using macOS Yosemite?
+## Still using old macOS versions?

+- [Version 1.6.2](https://github.com/newmarcel/KeepingYouAwake/releases/tag/1.6.2) is the last release that supports macOS Sierra (10.12)
-[Version 1.5.2](https://github.com/newmarcel/KeepingYouAwake/releases/tag/1.5.2) is the latest release that supports macOS Yosemite and El Capitan.
+- [Version 1.5.2](https://github.com/newmarcel/KeepingYouAwake/releases/tag/1.5.2) is the last release that supports macOS Yosemite (10.10) and El Capitan (10.11)

-## Help Wanted!
+## Help wanted!

 Do you want to improve the app or add useful features?
 Please go ahead and create pull requests.
 I'm thankful for any help.